rarenight/datvault_mias/Redump - IBM - PC compatible MIAs.md

 ### Lomdim Likro Dapey Avoda (Israel) (Sidi 3).bin, CRC: b315faf7
 ### Looney Tunes - Sheep Raider (USA) (En,Fr,Es,Pt).bin, CRC: c441bfa6
 ### Lord of the Rings Enhanced CD-ROM, The (USA) (OEM) (Track 01).bin, CRC: e9e65cab
+### Lord of the Rings Online - Shadows of Angmar - Beta DVD (USA).iso, CRC: 69e536db
 ### Lord of the Rings Online, The - Shadows of Angmar (Europe) (En,Fr,De).iso, CRC: bfb3776a
 ### Lord of the Rings, The - The Battle for Middle-Earth (Europe) (En,Fr,De,Es,It,Nl,Sv,No,Pl) (Rerelease).iso, CRC: 9a9c6393
 ### Lord of the Rings, The - The Fellowship of the Ring (Europe) (Alt).bin, CRC: a17fe8c3